TSavo/AutoMarket/docs/CLEANUP_SUMMARY.md

 ### Created
 - `tests/README.md` (test organization guide)

-The documentation now provides an accurate reflection of the current AutoMarket media processing platform architecture and capabilities.
+The documentation now provides an accurate reflection of the current Prizm media processing platform architecture and capabilities.